If you’re like me, you love self-hosting your own projects. But as the number of services you run grows, so does the list of DNS records.

 In this guide, I'll walk you through the exact steps I took to set up my own authoritative DNS server for a subdomain.

-We’re not just forwarding queries; we’re building the official source of truth for a dedicated zone, like lab.yourdomain.com.
+We’re going to build the official source of truth for a dedicated zone, like lab.yourdomain.com.
 It’s a game-changer for managing a growing collection of self-hosted services.

 Don’t worry if this is new – I'll walk you through it, step by step.